The 2 Degree Target is

-And certainly a 450 parts per million (ppm) target for carbon dioxide is too high if we want to stay below the 2 degree target.
+And certainly a 450 parts per million (ppm) target for carbon dioxide is too high even to have a high certainty of staying below the 2 degree target.
+James Hansen has published that we must get below 350ppm from today's almost 400ppm.

 The oft stated goal to keep global warming less than 2ºC is a recipe for global disaster, not salvation.